digi-ron/AU-Falcon-SPUD-Project/Body/DoorLockActuators/DoorLockActuators.md

     - the pring on the far end is sitting inside the assembly securely

     ![Assembled with new gear](./assembly-assembled.jpg)

+    > complete assembly photo after pressing into the housing. nothing should fly out from here, but be careful when pressing the plastic cover over the top so as not to disturb the inner workings

 1. apply a moderate amount of grease to the:
     - cog (put a little on and spin the cog back and forth to lubricate the motor)